SciCompMod/memilio/pycode/README.rst

 This package collects the python modules for the corona project.
 Currently, it contains three modules:

-* ``epidemiology.epidata``: Contains scripts to download different kinds of data as RKI, John Hopkins, Spain, Population, DIVI.
+* ``epidemiology.epidata``: Contains scripts to download different kinds of data as RKI, John Hopkins, Population, DIVI.

 To do so, install the package (see below) and than the following executables are available:

       * getrkidata
       * getpopuldata
       * getjhdata
-      * getspaindata
       * getdividata
       * getsimdata
       * cleandata